-COPT has agreed to pay all expenses incident to the offering and sale of the Common Shares, other than commissions, discounts and fees of underwriters, broker-dealers or agents.
-COPT has agreed to indemnify the selling shareholders against certain losses, claims, damages, actions, liabilities, costs and expenses, including liabilities under the Securities Act.
+We have agreed to pay all expenses incident to the offering and sale of the Common Shares, other than commissions, discounts and fees of underwriters, broker-dealers or agents.
+We have agreed to indemnify the selling shareholders against certain losses, claims, damages, actions, liabilities, costs and expenses, including liabilities under the Securities Act.

-Each of the selling shareholders has agreed to indemnify COPT, its officers and Trustees and each person who controls (within the meaning of the Securities Act) COPT, and each of the other selling shareholders, against any losses, claims, damages, liabilities and expenses arising under the securities laws in connection with this offering with respect to written information furnished to COPT by such selling shareholder; provided, however, that the indemnification obligation is several, not joint, as to each selling shareholder.
+Each of the selling shareholders has agreed to indemnify us, our officers and Trustees and each person who controls (within the meaning of the Securities Act) us, and each of the other selling shareholders, against any losses, claims, damages, liabilities and expenses arising under the securities laws in connection with this offering with respect to written information furnished to us by such selling shareholder; provided, however, that the indemnification obligation is several, not joint, as to each selling shareholder.